Single-Cell Center Würzburg

 HIRI + JMU + UKW + WÜSI + TLZ-RT.

-Seed funding by Bavarian State Ministry of Economic Affairs, Regional Development and Energy.
+Seed funding from Bavarian State Ministry of Economic Affairs, Regional Development and Energy.

 Partnership with strong research institutions.